 It's very important you find a breeder that, at minimum, meets all the Breed recommended testing, OFA Hips, Thyroid, and Eyes.
-Before breeding Halo, we tested her for all of the above, and we also certified her Elbows for good measure.
+Before breeding Halo and Cheeky, we tested them for all of the above, and we also certified her Elbows (and Heart on Cheeky) for good measure.
 We also require these minimum tests of our stud dog partners.

-Halo whelped her first and only litter in August 2018 and we will likely not be breeding again for several years.
-However, we are happy to help you find a puppy from a responsible Vizsla breeder, or put you in touch with a great rescue group in your area.
+Halo whelped her first and only litter in August 2018.
+Cheeky has completed all of her health testing as of September 2020, and we will likely be breeding her at her next cycle.
+However, we aren't sure when she will come in.
+If you want to hop on our list, please fill out our application.
+We are also happy to help you find a puppy from a responsible Vizsla breeder, or put you in touch with a great rescue group in your area.
 If we can help, please contact us anytime at

 We will only be breeding selectively and rarely as we want to be part of Halo’s progeny for the entirety of their lives.
 Can you imagine if we bred yearly?
 That would be A LOT of people and puppies to keep up with!
 We guarantee the health of our puppies and are committed to taking the puppies back if there is ever a situation that arises where you can no longer care for your 5280 Vizsla.